Eometheous/CS131ClassProject1/README.md

 We will be working with a Movies dataset which can be downloaded here: ```https://archive.ics.uci.edu/dataset/132/movie```

-The dataset will be located in the `Movies` directory
+The dataset will be located in the `movie` directory

 The four collaborators of this project are:
 * Jonthan Thomas